 Any tissue to be cultured must be collected aseptically into sterile a container without fixatives or preservatives.
 If the specimen may dry, add sterile saline to keep moist.
 Do not place tissue specimen for culture into formalin.
 Keep refrigerated until transport.

-Isolates should be submitted as pure, fresh subcultures on Middlebrook 7H10 or Lowenstein-Jensen media whenever possible.
-Include preliminary identification on the test requisition.
+Isolates should be submitted as pure, fresh subcultures on Middlebrook 7H10 or Lowenstein-Jensen media whenever possible, but liquid 7H9 proprietary broths are acceptable (i.e. MGIT or BacT/Alert MP bottle).
+Include preliminary identification on the test requisition form.
 If referral to CDC is likely or specifically requested, a completed CDC dash form must accompany the specimen.

 This laboratory utilizes the Bactec MGIT 960 TB System for detection of AFB in specimens, and performance of susceptibility testing.

-Primary drug susceptibility testing: Streptomycin, Isoniazid, Rifampin, Ethambutol, PZA, is performed at DPHL when warranted.
-Secondary drug panels are referred to CDC when warranted or requested.
+Primary drug susceptibility testing (DST): Isoniazid, Rifampin, Ethambutol, Pyrazinamide is performed at DPHL (when warranted).
+Secondary drug panels or rapid primary DST is referred to CA Microbial Disease Laboratory (MDL) or CDC when warranted or requested.

-Tests requiring further specialized techniques can be referred to CDC or National Jewish Center.
+Tests requiring further specialized techniques can be referred to CDC or CA MDL

 In keeping with CDC recommendations to decrease the spread of M. tuberculosis, this laboratory provides AFB results as follows: